CUBRID/cubrid-manual/en/sql/dblink.rst

 *   TRUNCATE statement is not supported.
 *   CREATE TABLE … LIKE table@server syntax is not supported (For reference, CREATE TABLE … AS SELECT FROM table@server syntax is supported)
-*   dblink() and remote table (@server) are not supported in the TRIGGER statement.
+*   dblink() and remote table (@server) are not allowed in the TRIGGER statement.
-*   predicate push: The SELECT statement written in table extension format (@server) syntax is internally rewritten as DBLINK() syntax.
-To improve performance, it is rewritten by pushing conditional clauses that can be processed into the query to be performed in the remote DB.
-However, if a built-in function or user-defined function in a conditional clause is used, it is excluded from push.
+*   predicate push: The SELECT statement written in table extension format (@server) is internally rewritten to  DBLINK() by the optimizer.
+To improve performance, It push with conditional clauses that can be performed in the remote DB.
+However, if a built-in function or user-defined function in a conditional clause is used, it is excluded from pushing.
 *   Performance notes

     .. note::